swisspol/GCDWebServer/README.md

 GCDWebDAVServer is a subclass of ```GCDWebServer``` that provides a class 1 compliant [WebDAV](https://en.wikipedia.org/wiki/WebDAV) server.
 This lets users upload, download, delete files and create directories from a directory inside your iOS app's sandbox using any WebDAV client like [Transmit](https://panic.com/transmit/) (Mac), [ForkLift](http://binarynights.com/forklift/) (Mac) or [CyberDuck](http://cyberduck.io/) (Mac / Windows).

-GCDWebDAVServer should also work with the [OS X Finder](http://support.apple.com/kb/PH13859) as it is partially class 2 compliant (but only when the client is the OS X WebDAV implementation).
+GCDWebDAVServer should also work with the [macOS Finder](http://support.apple.com/kb/PH13859) as it is partially class 2 compliant (but only when the client is the macOS WebDAV implementation).

 Simply instantiate and run a ```GCDWebDAVServer``` instance then connect to ```http://{YOUR-IOS-DEVICE-IP-ADDRESS}/``` using a WebDAV client: